HISTORICAL PERSPECTIVES SEMINAR SERIES 2017-2018

 These issues are intended as suggestions only and we welcome proposals for twenty-minute papers on any topic related to the theme from any discipline.

-Seminars are held on the second or third Wednesday of each month at 17:00 at the University of Glasgow.
-Refreshments are provided and you’re invited to join us for a drink after each seminar for a chance to socialise and further discussion.
+Seminars are held on the second or third Wednesday of each month at 17:00 at the University of Glasgow, and you’re invited to join us for a drink after each seminar for a chance to socialise and further discussion.

 If you would like to present a paper at the University of Glasgow during the 2017-2018 academic year, please email us at firstname.lastname@example.org with your name, a short description of your topic (250 words), and when you would be available to present.